tobiasbriones/blog/swe/dev/java/design/overriding-hash-code-and-equals-in-a-multi--representation-record/index.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- This file is part of https://github.com/tobiasbriones/blog -->

-# Overriding Hash Code and Equals in Multi-Representation Record
+# Overriding Hash Code and Equals in a Multi-Representation Record

 ## Multiple Email Representations